 COVID-19 Testing—What to Expect Upon Arrival in MIT

 Disclaimer: This article aims to inform students of the measures being taken on campus to ensure safety during the pandemic.
-It does not serve as a proclamation of support towards either side of the debate on the offline resumption of college.
+It does not serve as a proclamation of support towards either side of the debate on college’s offline resumption.

 In these times of uncertainty, MIT is undertaking precautionary measures to keep students and staff safe.
-Seventh semester MIT students have been recalled to Manipal, soon to be followed by the fifth-semester students.
-A major mandate that has been implemented for staff and students alike is the RT-PCR test.
+A significant mandate that has been implemented for staff and students alike is the RT-PCR test.
 The RT-PCR test is one of the quickest ways to test an individual for COVID-19.
-A nasopharyngeal swab—better known as the swab test—is performed, the sample is collected, and the PCR machine detects the presence of the viral code.
+A nasopharyngeal swab—better known as the swab test—is performed, the sample is collected, and the PCR machine detects the viral code’s presence.

 Taking the RT-PCR Test

-A temporary testing centre has been set up at NLH (New Lecture Hall), serving those who arrive on campus without having taken the RT-PCR test 72 hours before travelling.
+A temporary testing centre has been set up behind NLH (New Lecture Hall), serving those who arrive on campus without taking the RT-PCR test 72 hours before travelling.
 The entire testing centre is carefully sanitised, and doctors and individuals involved in the testing wear PPE kits or face shields.
 Those who arrive for testing must wear face masks.
-MIT is ready to run about 400 to 500 RT-PCR tests per day.
-About 180 to 200 staff members and those working on campus are currently being tested every day.

 When a student reaches the testing centre, there’s a QR code provided through which they have to fill a simple form.
-A token is issued on filling the form.
-The process of issuing tokens starts at 8 AM, while the testing commences at 10 AM and is open till 5 PM.
+The testing commences at 10 AM and is open till 3 PM.
 People to be tested will be called token number wise.
 Doctors from KMC and government officials are present for collecting samples and actively guide the students on how to go about the entire process.

 Those to be tested are seated in the waiting room and are made to sit a row apart, leaving a gap of one chair between each other.
 They are then called to the testing room, where the authorities test only one person at a time.
-Even though there are adequate facilities to test every student, students are still advised to take the RT-PCR 72 hours before travelling, and not once they arrive on campus.
+Although testing facilities are available, students are strongly advised to take the RT-PCR 72 hours before travelling and not once they arrive on campus.

-For students arriving on campus without having taken the test, quarantine accommodations have been made until they are confirmed to have tested negative for COVID-19.
-Girls will be accommodated in Block 7, and boys in Block 16 and 17.
+For students arriving on campus without taking the test, quarantine accommodations have been made until they are confirmed to have tested negative for COVID-19.
+Students will be quarantined in New International Hostels (NIH), located outside the MIT campus.
 If a student’s test report result comes out as positive, they will be sent to the isolation centre at the TMA Pai hospital in Udupi for 17 days.
 Parents of first years must also take the RT-PCR test before arriving on campus.
 Third-year students who had received the clearance card in December need to do the RT-PCR again if they travel outside Karnataka.

-Those who have tested negative for COVID-19—be it by RT-PCR testing from home or on campus—will then have to report to the ground floor of IC (Innovation Centre) for their clearance card.
+Those who have tested negative for COVID-19—be it by RT-PCR testing from home or on campus—will have to report to the IC (Innovation Centre) ground floor for their clearance card.
 The clearance card is mandatory to access any area on campus, be it a day scholar or a hostel resident.
 Every student must have their clearance card issued before availing any campus facility such as the hostels, messes, or the academic blocks.
-Students living on campus are advised to go directly to IC upon arriving in Manipal, before going to their hostels.
+Students living on campus are advised to go directly to IC upon arriving in Manipal before going to their hostels.
 First, students will have to drop off their luggage at the luggage sanitisation counter before procuring their clearance card.

 Students must produce their RT-PCR test results, the consent form signed by the parent, and one passport size photograph to receive the clearance card.
-The doctors are present from 8 am to 8 pm to issue and stamp the clearance card.
-For those who arrive outside this time period, caretakers will be present to guide the students through the entire procedure, although the doctors themselves will not be there.
+The doctors are present from 9 AM to 8 PM to issue and stamp the clearance card.
+For those who arrive outside this time period, caretakers will guide them through the entire procedure, although the doctors themselves will not be there.
 They will have to return subsequently to receive the doctor’s signature.
 A bus will be present to take the students along with their luggage to the hostel.

 “Right now, there are very few people on campus, so people aren’t roaming around in big groups like it used to be, at most three to four people.
 I guess college might get stricter regarding these things after more people show up,” said Abhijit, a seventh-semester student who recently returned to campus.